Castlewellan: The Troubles

 A number of incidents occurred in Castlewellan during the Troubles.
 For example, in January 1980, three members of the Ulster Defence Regiment were killed in a Provisional Irish Republican Army land mine attack on their mobile patrol near Castlewellan.
 Those killed included James Cochrane (21, a Catholic), Robert Smyth (18, a Protestant), and Richard Wilson (21, a Protestant).

 Castlewellan has historically been an Irish Republican town.
 In 2016, a large Republican commemoration of the 1916 Rising was held in the town.
 A march, commemorating the 1981 hunger strikes, was also held there in 2018.

 Throughout the course of the Troubles, the area had a significant paramilitary presence, mostly involving Provisional Irish Republican Army (PIRA) activity.
 In 2009, the Real Irish Republican Army claimed responsibility a car bomb which had been abandoned in the area.

 Amenities

-Castlewellan Forest Park and Castlewellan Lake are situated to the northwest of the village.
+Castlewellan Forest Park and Castlewellan Lake are situated to the northwest of the town.
 The arboretum in the park was begun in 1740 and contains plants and trees from several different countries, including Spain, Mexico and Wales; the 'Castlewellan Gold' form of Leyland Cypress – originating from a single mutant tree in the arboretum and widely propagated from the 1970s – was selected by the park director, John Keown, being first named Cupressus macrocarpa Keownii, 1963.
 The Peace Maze was constructed in the park between 2000 and 2001.
 Until 2007 it was the longest permanent hedge maze in the world.